JupyterPER/Open-Education-Science/README.md

 During the last ten years advances in open-source digital technology, used especially by data science, led to very accessible ways how to obtain, store, process, analyze or share data in almost every human activity.
-Data science tools bring not only transparency, accessibility, and reproducibility in open science, but also give benefits in open education as interactive learning tools for improving effectiveness of instruction.
+Data science tools bring not only transparency, accessibility, and reproducibility in open science, but also give benefits in open education as learning tools for improving effectiveness of instruction.

-Together with our pedagogical introduction and review of Jupyter as a interactive multimedia learning tool we present our three-years long research in the framework of a complex mixed-methods approach which examines physics teachers' perception of Jupyter technology in three groups: Ph.D. candidates in physics education research (PER) (N = 9), pre-service physics teachers (N = 33) and in-service physics teachers (N = 40).
+Together with our pedagogical introduction and review of Jupyter as an interactive multimedia learning tool we present our three-years long research in the framework of a complex mixed-methods approach which examines physics teachers' perception of Jupyter technology in three groups: Ph.D. candidates in physics education research (PER) (N = 9), pre-service physics teachers (N = 33) and in-service physics teachers (N = 40).

 Despite the fact that open-source Jupyter notebooks are natural and easy as email or web, the results suggest that in-service teachers are not prepared for Jupyter technology and open analysis, but positively accept open education data presented via another open-source data science tool, R Shiny interactive web application, as an important form of immediate feedback and learning about the quality of their instruction.

-Simultaneously our instruction results in the frame of the Flipped Learning also indicate that young beginning PER researchers and pre-service physics teachers can master key digital skills to work with Jupyter technology appreciating its big impact on their learning, data and statistical literacy or professional development.
-All results support the ongoing worldwide effort to implement Jupyter in traditional education as a promising free open-source interactive learning tool to foster learning process, especially for upcoming young generation.
+Simultaneously our instruction results in the frame of the Flipped Learning also indicate that young beginning PER researchers and pre-service physics teachers can master key digital skills to work with
+Jupyter technology appreciating its big impact on their learning, data and statistical literacy or professional development.

+All results support the ongoing worldwide effort to implement Jupyter in traditional education as a promising free open-source interactive learning tool to foster learning process, especially for the upcoming young generation.

 ## Research paper
 The research paper has been submitted for publishing in [International Journal of Educational Technology in Higher Education](https://educationaltechnologyjournal.springeropen.com/).